Roopkund Trek

 - Any additional expenses caused by unforeseen circumstances, such as natural calamities, weather changes, roadblocks, landslides, delays, or alternate travel arrangements beyond our control.

-Request the payment and cancellation conditions via WhatsApp at +34 630 620 604 or by email at the108peaks@gmail.com
+For detailed budgets and to receive our payment and cancellation conditions, please contact us via WhatsApp at +34 630 620 604 or by email at the108peaks@gmail.com.

 FAQs